PGNH GUN RAFFLES

 Pro-Gun New Hampshire's affiliate organization, Fort Constitution Arms Collectors, meets once a month.
 Those joining FCAC also become members of PGNH, and PGNH members receive a $20 discount on the initiation fee when they join FCAC.
-FCAC held its third semi-annual gun show in Concord on Saturday, June 15, 2013; we'll publish notice of the next show here when that information becomes available.
+FCAC will hold its fifth semi-annual gun show in Concord on Saturday, March 15, 2014.
 See www.armscollectors.org.

 Click here to see a list of anti-gun places and products to boycott, because supporting them supports gun control.
-Remind people that there's plenty of proof that so-called "gun free zones" are invita-tions to criminals.
+Remind people that there's plenty of proof that so-called "gun free zones" are invitations to muggers, rapists, and deranged mass killers.

 Gun-related news from the NRA

 Pro-Gun New Hampshire lapel pins; actual size, each 1-1/4” wide.

 Pro-Gun New Hampshire is a statewide membership organization that protects Second Amendment rights within the state of New Hampshire.
 With a mature leadership of current and former state senators and representatives, police chiefs, and others respected by the legislature, we influence state legislation through the personal efforts and honorable conduct of our leadership and members.
 WE ARE YOUR VOICE IN THE LEGISLATURE on gun laws.
 We hope that every pro-gun-rights person in the state will join PGNH, even if they belong to other groups as well; it's OK to get information from, and add your voice through, more than one channel.

 To continue reading this article, please click on "read more" under the double line.

 [Posted Monday, November 18, 2013, at 3:25 p.m.]